Grover Simcox

 Grover Simcox (1867–1966) was an American illustrator, naturalist and polymath in Philadelphia, Pennsylvania.

-Early life
+Early life and education

-Simcox was born in Allentown, Pennsylvania and moved to Philadelphia in 1901.
-Previously, he had worked in a variety of unremarkable careers in various fields.
-In Philadelphia, he studied the sciences at the University of Pennsylvania.
+Simcox was born in Allentown, Pennsylvania in 1867.
+He initially worked in several unremarkable jobs in various fields.
+In 1901, however, he relocated to Philadelphia to study the sciences at the University of Pennsylvania.
 While his coursework was generally poorly received, his accompanying illustrations were widely praised.

 Career

 Simcox was in demand as an illustrator for the rest of his career.
-While he completed several notable portraits, he is best known for his illustrations of the plants and animals of his native Pennsylvania.
-Much of his work on plants was completed on the grounds of Fairmount Park.
-Several of his illustrations of aquatic life were featured in exhibits and lectures at the Philadelphia Aquarium.
+He completed several notable portraits, including illustrations of plants and animals in his native Pennsylvania.
+His portraits of plants were mostly completed on the grounds of Fairmount Park, one of the nation's largest and most recognizable public parks.

-Because of his height and preference for exceptionally large canvases (when painting), Simcox is sometimes called "Biggie" Grover Simcox.
-This nickname is not thought to have been applied during his lifetime.
+Several of his illustrations of aquatic life were featured in exhibits and lectures at the Philadelphia Aquarium, one of the nation's first public aquariums.